edenlabllc/kodjin.cli/README.md

 Example:

-In this example we will check what sever is default and then use for installing ID to the one that is not default
+In this example we will check what is the default sever is and then use for installing IG to the one that is not default
 ```bash
 $ kodjin-cli server list